Ithius/song-localization/_songs/TellMeStar.md

     label: "Draft v1"
     lines:
       - "*Verse 1*"
-      - "If a million stars are shining in the sky“
+      - "If a million stars are shining in the sky"
-      - ”Would anyone of them listen of my plea“
+      - ”Would anyone of them listen of my plea"
       - ”There is something heavy on my heart tonight“
       - ”So I whisper to the stars.
 Please, won’t you help me?“
       - ””